What is Cozumel Diving All About?

 Furthermore, whereas a simple mistake like miscalculating your weight by 2lbs can be easily fixed when using an anchor line to descend, when diving in Cozumel the currents are rarely so forgiving.
 Often if you are unable to descend right away you end up separating from your dive group and needing to cancel your dive.
 The currents simply do not allow for us to re-gather the divers, surface, and start over.
 Be a prepared Cozumel scuba diver – know your lead requirements. ** Pro-tip ** It might be prudent to add 2 pounds to your desired weight for your first dives.
 Often, first timers to Cozumel scuba diving may find it difficult to descend or hold their position in the currents and having that extra 2 pounds is helpful.

 Okay, everyone has descended, and we find ourselves at depth starting as a group – welcome to Cozumel scuba diving!
 It is at this time our Divemaster will allow the group to distance itself a little bit in buddy pairs.
 Please remember, should you require assistance at depth, our Divemaster will have to swim against or across currents to reach you.
-We understand its Cozumel and your visibility seems to be endless, but please be mindful of safety and access to professional assistance at all times.
+We understand its Cozumel and your visibility seems to be endless, but please be mindful of safety and the ease of access (or lack of) to professional assistance at all times.

 The currents pushing us during our scuba dives in Cozumel is generally 1 knot in speed.
 For those of you not keen on maritime lingo one knot equals roughly 1.15mph or 1.8kph.
 And that, my friends, is the beauty of Cozumel scuba diving.
 That current means, on your typical dive, you will see more than 1 mile / 1.6 kilometers of reef with virtually zero effort at all.
 Some of our stronger currents found at our more advance dive sites can easily double these numbers.